Skip to Content

 What Should I Do Immediately After Being Charged with Solicitation?

-Immediately after being charged, refrain from discussing details of the incident with anyone other than your attorney.
-Reach out to a trusted solicitation criminal attorney in Manassas, such as those at Dischley Law, PLLC, to ensure your defense is handled expertly from the start.
-Your attorney will advise you on the best course of action and will work diligently to protect your rights throughout the case.
+Immediately after being charged, avoid discussing any facts of the incident with others.
+Contact a trusted solicitation criminal lawyer in Manassas, such as those at Dischley Law, PLLC, so your defense starts on a strong foundation.
+Your attorney will guide you on the right steps and work to protect your rights at every stage.

 How Can a Solicitation Charge Affect My Future?